Lauro-Santos/meteora/README.md

 # Meteora Project

-This project is a responsive website and e-commerce platform developed as part of the Meteora challenge.
+This project is a responsive website and e-commerce platform developed as part of the Alura Challenges - Front-End.
 The challenge was proposed by Alura, and the goal was to create a user-friendly and visually appealing online store for Meteora, a timeless and gender-neutral clothing e-commerce company.

 ## Technologies Used